Kalingu/ir-crawler/README.md

-IR Crawler – Information Retrieval Project
+# IR Crawler – Information Retrieval Project

 This project implements a web crawler and information retrieval (IR) pipeline that collects web pages from a domain, builds an inverted index, and allows fast keyword-based retrieval of relevant pages.

-Role: Contributor – implemented web crawling, text parsing, and inverted index construction.
+**Role:** Contributor – implemented web crawling, text parsing, and inverted index construction.

+---

-Problem Statement
+## Problem Statement

 Information retrieval is essential for search engines, QA systems, and NLP pipelines.
 Manually indexing web pages is time-consuming and error-prone, so this project automates the workflow:

-Crawl web pages starting from a seed URL
+- Crawl web pages starting from a seed URL

-Extract textual content from raw HTML
+- Extract textual content from raw HTML

-Build an inverted index for keyword-based search
+- Build an inverted index for keyword-based search

 This allows users to quickly find relevant pages for a query without scanning all raw HTML files.

+---

-Project Overview
+## Project Overview

-Web Crawling
+### Web Crawling

-Starts from a seed page provided by the user
+- Starts from a seed page provided by the user

-Follows internal links to collect multiple pages within the same domain
+- Follows internal links to collect multiple pages within the same domain

-Downloads collected pages to the CrawledPages/ folder
+- Downloads collected pages to the `CrawledPages/` folder

-Comment: In the GitHub repo, these pages are saved as .txt files for convenience.
+**Comment:** In the GitHub repo, these pages are saved as `.txt` files for convenience.
 In the real project, the original pages are HTML.

-Text Extraction & Preprocessing
+### Text Extraction & Preprocessing

-Strips HTML tags
+- Strips HTML tags

-Cleans text: removes punctuation, converts to lowercase, and optionally tokenizes
+- Cleans text: removes punctuation, converts to lowercase, and optionally tokenizes

-Comment: This ensures that the inverted index contains clean, searchable text only.
+**Comment:** This ensures that the inverted index contains clean, searchable text only.

-Inverted Index Construction
+### Inverted Index Construction

-Builds a JSON-based inverted index (inverted_index.json)
+- Builds a JSON-based inverted index (`inverted_index.json`)

-Maps each keyword to a list of page IDs where it appears
+- Maps each keyword to a list of page IDs where it appears

-Supports efficient keyword-based lookup
+- Supports efficient keyword-based lookup

-Search / Query (Optional)
+### Search / Query (Optional)

-Allows users to query keywords against the inverted index
+- Allows users to query keywords against the inverted index

-Returns relevant pages or snippets
+- Returns relevant pages or snippets

-Comment: Useful for quick retrieval without scanning all page files.
+**Comment:** Useful for quick retrieval without scanning all page files.

+---

-Dataset / Crawled Pages
+## Dataset / Crawled Pages

-All downloaded pages are stored in the CrawledPages folder
+- All downloaded pages are stored in the `CrawledPages` folder

-Example: CrawledPages/page1.txt, page2.txt, etc.
+  Example: `CrawledPages/page1.txt`, `page2.txt`, etc.

-Number of pages collected: 500
+- Number of pages collected: 500

-Inverted index file: inverted_index.json
+- Inverted index file: `inverted_index.json`

-Comment: The GitHub version contains only a subset of the full index for easier sharing.
+**Comment:** The GitHub version contains only a subset of the full index for easier sharing.

+---

-Tech Stack
+## Tech Stack

-Python: Core programming language
+- **Python:** Core programming language

-Web Crawling: requests, BeautifulSoup
+- **Web Crawling:** `requests`, `BeautifulSoup`

-Text Processing: re, nltk / spaCy (optional for tokenization)
+- **Text Processing:** `re`, `nltk` / `spaCy` (optional for tokenization)

-Data Storage: JSON (inverted index)
+- **Data Storage:** JSON (inverted index)

-Optional Visualization / Search: Jupyter Notebook
 ---

 ## Installation & Usage